Vasiok11/AA-Tournament/readme.md

-# The womp womp Strategy
+# The Womp Womp Strategy (Round 2)

 ## Overview
-The "womp_womp" strategy is designed to maximize points through strategic defection against unpredictable opponents, with occasional cooperation only when mathematically advantageous.
+Building on the "womp_womp" strategy from Round 1, this enhanced version introduces opponent selection capabilities to maximize points in the Iterated Prisoner's Dilemma tournament.
+The strategy continues to employ strategic defection with calculated cooperation, now with the added dimension of choosing the most profitable opponents.

 ## Strategy Logic

 ### Core Principles
 The strategy operates on the following key principles:

-1. **Defection Dominance**: Against random or unpredictable opponents, defection consistently yields higher expected value, which forms the foundation of this strategy.
+1. **Defection Dominance**: Against random or unpredictable opponents, defection consistently yields higher expected value, which remains the foundation of this strategy.

 2. **Minimal Cooperation**: The algorithm employs cooperation sparingly and only in specific scenarios:
    - Initial move (to establish baseline)